Francesco I d'Este: Biography

-The pestilence of 1630–1631 killed 70% of Modena's inhabitants.
+Born on 6 September 1610, Francesco was the son of Alfonso III d'Este, Duke of Modena and Isabella of Savoy.
 After the outbreak of the Thirty Years' War he sided with Spain and invaded the duchy of Parma, but upon visiting to Spain to claim his reward, he could only acquire Correggio by a payment of 230,000 florins.

 Later followed the First War of Castro, in which Francesco's Modena joined Venice and Florence and sided with the Dukes of Parma against Barberini Pope Urban VIII, aiming to reconquer Ferrara.
 The war ended without any particular gain for the Modenese.
 As again no help had come from Spain, Francesco allied with France through the intercession of Cardinal Mazarin.
 When he however failed to conquer Cremona, and as the situation of the Thirty Years' War seemed to be favourable for Spain, the Duke sought for an agreement with the latter.
 He returned to the service of France by marrying his son and heir Alfonso to Laura Martinozzi, Mazarin's niece.

 After successful resistance to a Spanish invasion from their territories in Milan, he fought alongside France and Savoy, conquering Alessandria and Valenza in 1656–1657 with the help of his son.
-In 1658 he conquered Mortara but, struck by malaria, died in Santhià soon later.
+In 1658 he conquered Mortara but, struck by malaria, died in Santhià soon afterwards.
 After Maria's death in 1646, he married her sister Vittoria Farnese who died 1649.

 His last marriage was to Lucrezia Barberini (1628–1699), daughter of Taddeo Barberini with whom his troops had fought during the First War of Castro.
-He had a total of eleven children, two of them, Alfonso and Rinaldo, were later Dukes of Modena.
+He had a total of eleven children; two of them, Alfonso and Rinaldo, were later Dukes of Modena.

 Although a skillful military commander, Francesco was renowned for his upright character and religious ideals.
 He enriched Modena with the construction of the Ducal Palace of Modena, the large Teatro della Spelta, the Villa delle Pentetorri, a port on an enlarged Naviglio channel and the restoration of the Cittadella.